-If you’re moving soon, you know there’s a ton of work to do.
-This checklist will help you get organized, and sail as smoothly as possible through the moving process.
+Whether you plan on hiring movers or moving DIY, preparing for a move requires a ton of work to do.
+Whether you’re planning to move long-distance or working with local Ottawa movers, this checklist will help you get organized, and sail as smoothly as possible through the moving process.

 Because booking early increases the likelihood that you’ll get the perfect time, this schedule starts early.
 You’ll also have more time once moving day arrives to take care of any of those little things that might crop up.
 Starting earlier also helps to keep you from getting overwhelmed.

 Want a free copy of the checklist for your own?
 Here’s a peek at what’s in the checklist from our expert Clarence-Rockland movers…

 - Get started by creating a binder or large folder for all your moving records, notes, receipts, inventory lists, contact information, and rental agreements.
 We call this your “moving binder”.

 - Find out when the previous residents will be leaving, and when you’ll be able to get the keys to your new home.

 - If you have your heart set on a renovation at your new home, getting it done before you move in is ideal.
 However, if someone is still living there, this may not be possible.
 If a furnace, or air conditioner needs replacing, get this done as well.
 Learn more about the pros and cons of moving vs. renovating.

 - Start clearing out items you don’t want to take with you, either with a garage sale or by donating to a thrift store.